urbuddy/Performance-Improvement-Program-Tasks/README.md

         II.
 Swag Labs Site Automation.
         III.
 Pet Store Site Automation.

-    2. Learn about API methods and libraries which can be used to perform http requests and operations(like superagent, axios)
+    2. Learn about API methods and libraries which can be used to perform http requests and operations(like superagent, axios).

     Expectations:
         ● Create some scenarios to test out API requests(use https://reqres.in/) ● Use http methods like POST, GET , PUT , DELETE, PATCH and create test scripts